 - Wash your hands with soap and water before and after touching your catheter using the method above. - If possible, have a daily shower (preferably) or bath.
 Do this with your leg bag or valve attached. - Wash the skin in the area where the catheter enters the body with unperfumed or mild soap and water at least daily and after using the toilet if possible.
-Use a clean flannel or cloth for this purpose only. - Wash around the catheter tubing, moving in a direction away from the body. - Avoid using talcum powder or ointment or creams around the catheter.
+Use a clean flannel or cloth for this purpose only. - Wash the catheter tubing away from the body. - Avoid using talcum powder or ointment or creams around the catheter.